openhab/openhab-docs/developers/development/bindings.md

 For the Maven build, please add a new line in the [binding pom.xml](https://github.com/openhab/openhab2-addons/blob/master/addons/binding/pom.xml) at the alphabetically correct position.
 To have the binding being picked up by the distro, you furthermore need to add it to the [feature.xml](https://github.com/openhab/openhab2-addons/blob/master/features/openhab-addons/src/main/feature/feature.xml), again at the alphabetically correct position.
 If you have a dependency on some transport bundle (e.g. upnp, mdns or serial), make sure to add a line for this dependency as well (see the other bindings as an example).

-Before you create a pull request on Github, you should  now run
+Before you create a pull request on GitHub, you should now run

 ```
 mvn clean install